With extensive experience in the public, private and non-profit sectors, David Agnew became the fifth president of Seneca in July 2009.

-He was the President and CEO of UNICEF Canada, the first head of the organization recruited from outside the development sector.
-As Principal for the international consulting firm Digital 4Sight, he led the firm’s global research initiative on Government in the Digital Economy.
+He was the President and CEO of UNICEF Canada, the first head of the organization recruited from outside the international development sector.
+As Principal for the consulting firm Digital 4Sight, he led the firm’s global research initiative on Governance in the Digital Economy, an exploration of the impact of technology on government and democracy.
 In the co-operative sector, he was the Executive Vice-President and Corporate Secretary for the Credit Union Central of Ontario.
 Mr. Agnew was the Ombudsman for Banking Services and Investments, the national dispute resolution service for consumers and small businesses.

-Mr. Agnew is on the Board of Directors for Colleges and Institutes Canada and past chair of Colleges Ontario.
-He also serves on numerous other boards and committees, including The Toronto Region Immigrant Employment Council (TRIEC), the Council on Foreign Relations’ Higher Education Working Group on Global Issues, CivicAction Steering Committee, ventureLAB’s Board of Directors and Canadian Ditchley Foundation Advisory Board.
-He is past chair of Sunnybrook Health Sciences Centre Board of Directors, a former member of the federal government’s Science, Technology and Innovation Council and served on the campaign cabinet of the United Way of Toronto.
-Mr. Agnew is also a founding member of Sichuan University’s International Advisory Board.
+Mr. Agnew is Chair of the Canadian Agency for Drugs and Technologies in Health (CADTH) and interim Chair of the Education Quality and Accountability Office (EQAO).
+He is also on the board of Colleges and Institutes Canada and Polytechnics Canada.
+He is past chair of Colleges Ontario and Sunnybrook Health Sciences Centre.
+He also serves on numerous other boards and committees, including the Council on Foreign Relations’ Higher Education Working Group on Global Issues, Sichuan University’s International Advisory Board, CivicAction Steering Committee and Canadian Ditchley Foundation Advisory Board.
+He is a former member of the federal government’s Science, Technology and Innovation Council, the Toronto Region Immigrant Employment Council (TRIEC), ventureLAB, former director of the Empire Club of Canada and has served on the campaign cabinets of the United Way in Toronto and Peel.

 In 2012, Mr. Agnew received a Queen Elizabeth II Diamond Jubilee Medal for his service to the community.